Are you looking for some simple free macrame plant hanger patterns? These 15 free tutorials are perfect for beginners and beyond!

 Macrame plant hangers are so much fun to make.
 Once you get started, it’s hard to stop!

-The good news is I have 6 free macrame plant hanger patterns down below that are perfect for beginners or anyone who wants to make one.
+The good news is I’ve gathered up 15 free macrame plant hanger patterns that are perfect for beginners or anyone who wants to make one.

 Each of these macrame pot holders are different shapes and sizes, and the one pictured above can be used as a plant hanger or a basket that’s perfect for holding fruit in your kitchen!